JeonghunLee/JeonghunLee.github.io/docs/project_blogs_management.md

 Finalize the article with additional context and publish it on **Medium**.
 :fontawesome-brands-medium: 2nd Blog: https://medium.com/@ahyuo79

-!!! note "GitHub Pages Hosting (Preview Only)"
+!!! note "Medium Blog (Publish and Test)"

 <br>
 <br>